nw0428/modelsexample/README.md

 Throughout all the excercises we will make use of the rails console.

 Excercise 1 is a car.
 Find it in app/models/car.rb.
 It is going to be an ActiveModel model.
+Excercise 2 is a Student.
+The student will be defined in two places first in a migration in db/migrations/...create_students.rb and second in its model in app/models/student.rb.
+Before playing with students we need to run `rails db:create db:migrate`.
+These commands create a database(s) for the modelsexample app and then run any migrations that have not been run on that database

+For homework ( I still need to add a good homework exercise ) and also read up on [ActiveRecord validations](http://guides.rubyonrails.org/active_record_validations.html#valid-questionmark-and-invalid-questionmark), [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html), and [Active Model](http://guides.rubyonrails.org/active_model_basics.html)